 1. Look far ahead and only where you want to go

 This is the best way to ensure you take the right line.
 Your bike will always go in the direction you are looking, so look as far round the corner as possible.
-Imagine if your bike follows your eyes to the ravine, or the stone wall…
+NEVER look at the ravine, the stone wall or the oncoming traffic…

 Common mistakes: looking at your front wheel or just in front of it; looking at the landscape.